yers-m/yers_documentation/docs/index.md

 This documentation serves multiple purposes:

 - **To document current knowledge of my projects**
-    - by reviewing articles and making notes publicly available information.
+    - by reviewing articles and making notes from publicly available information.
 - **To detail the technical aspects of my work**,
     - by including pipelines for data curation and data processing.
     - by including code snippets, libraries, and frameworks essential to my work